laszkiewiczp/gesture-recognition/README.md

 ## Pre-defined gestures

 This section contains labels of gestures and GIFs showing them.
-Note that the algorithm returns a number from range 0-9, not from 1-10.
+Note that the algorithm returns a number from range 0-9, and not 1-10.
-<p>&nbsp;</p>

 ### 1. Throw hand out in elbow
 <p align="center">